 Over time, “Moneypenny” evolved beyond the character:

-- From a character to a metaphor: People started using “moneypenny” to describe anyone reliable and discreet, especially in professional or friendly contexts.
+- From a character to a metaphor: People started using “Moneypenny” to describe anyone reliable and discreet, especially in professional or friendly contexts.

 - Popular culture: TV shows, movies, and online forums helped spread the term.